FormIt3D/autodesk-formit-360-windows-help-old/formit-introduction/prerequisites-and-installation.md

 FormIt for Windows works best when the screen it's displayed on is set to 125% or less DPI scaling in Windows.

 You can change this in Windows 10 by doing the following:
-- Search "Display" in the Start Menu, and choose "Change Display Settings."
+- Search "Display" in the Start Menu, and choose "Change Display Settings"
 - Select the rectangle representing the monitor you'll be using FormIt on
-- Under "Scale and Layout" section, change the "size of text, apps, and other items" dropdown to 125% or less.
+- Under "Scale and Layout" section, change the "size of text, apps, and other items" dropdown to 125% or less